petuum/autodist/_sources/README.md.txt

 pip install autodist
 ```

-It should be incredibly easy to modify existing TensorFlow code to use AutoDist.
+Modifying existing TensorFlow code to use AutoDist is easy.

 ```python
 import tensorflow as tf